theluqmn/ReceiptGen/README.md

 # RECEIPTGEN

 > [!WARNING]
-> This is my first project with Go.
-I am planning on sticking with it as my main go-to compiled language.
+> This is my first project made using Go.

 ## Purpose